 - help us train staff e.g. epilepsy and diabetes ,tube feeding, - get more specialised advice e.g. advice on hearing impairment - carry out assessments e.g. a social care assessment - ask for a service to be delivered e.g. physiotherapy - setting programmes for implementation at home and in school - review progress and plan provision e.g at annual reviews

-The main agencies used by the school are shown earlier in this document.
+The main agencies used by the school are shown in Appendix 1.